 The myths of the starving artist, the imprisoned savant, and Plato’s cave notwithstanding, it’s my professional opinion that no book of substance and quality was ever produced and published alone.

 It can feel like a risky proposition to put money out there and not be sure whether you’re ready or whether you’ll get your money’s worth.
-I offer an inexpensive First Page Critique for that reason.
+I offer an inexpensive consultation for that reason.
 You’ll get a sense of what I do for very little money and after we video conference about my analysis of your first page, you’ll have a better sense of whether I’m the type of jerk you like.

 Choosing people to join your publishing team can be a decision fraught with budget concerns, social anxiety, and all kinds of esoteric and difficult to predict variables.
 But it’s also the hallmark of a pro.
 For all of these reasons, I try to be very open about who I am and how I’m wired as a member of the homo narrans species.
 If you’re familiar with psychometrics, my strength themes and other psychometrics will give you a sense of who Dave is.

 All that said, hiring an editor, a book coach, or story shaman is not always the right decision.

 Depending on where you and yours manuscript are in the development lifecycle, there can be many better (and cheaper) ways to gather feedback.
 Before you dive into an expensive relationship with an editor, there are some things to consider.

 First, are you ready for deep feedback on your work?